hannob/meltdownspectre-patches/README.md

 * KVM: **Update - Tue 9 Jan 07:50 UTC** - Paolo Bonzini, KVM developer, posted [in a tweet](https://twitter.com/fagiolinux/status/950435721961144322) the following status update for CVE-2017-5715 (Spectre):
    * Already in Linus's tree: clearing registers on vmexit
    * First wave of KVM fixes here: https://marc.info/?l=kvm&m=151543506500957&w=2

- He also mentions that a full solution will require all the Linux parts to be agreed upon, but this will unblock the #QEMU updates.
+   * He is also mentioning that a full solution will require all the Linux parts to be agreed upon, but this will unblock the QEMU updates.

 Browsers
 ========